Help Preserve the Ecologically Unique St. Vrain River Watershed

 In April 2024, Boulder County made a landmark decision: CEMEX had violated its grandfathered operating status by more than doubling truck traffic on Highway 66, and that status was terminated.
 It was a victory years in the making.

-Save Our Saint Vrain Valley and Good Neighbors of Lyons filed our appeal with the Boulder County Board of Adjustment before the June 18 deadline.
-A public hearing will follow.
+Save Our Saint Vrain Valley and Good Neighbors of Lyons filed our appeal with the Boulder County Board of Adjustment.
+A public hearing will be held on October 7, 2026.
 The Saint Vrain Valley deserves better than this — and we intend to prove it.

 How You Can Help